 Overview of Lead Independent Director Responsibilities.
 The responsibilities of the lead independent director are well-defined.
-The lead independent director engages in regular communication between the independent directors and Mr. Bradway, keeping Mr. Bradway apprised of any concerns, issues, or determinations made during the independent sessions, and consults with Mr. Bradway on other matters pertinent to the Company and the Board.
+The lead independent director engages in regular communication with the independent directors, including in independent directors sessions.
+The lead independent director keeps Mr. Bradway apprised of any concerns, issues, or determinations made during the independent sessions, and consults with Mr. Bradway on other matters pertinent to the Company and the Board.